mseyitoglu/deployables/1- simple app with flask-Jinja-Template/README.md

 - Run the web application

-- Connect the Hello World application from the web browser
+- Connect the application from the web browser

-- Connect the Hello World application from the terminal with `curl` command.
+- Connect the application from the terminal with `curl` command.